TravisWheelerLab/disco/README.md

 predictions (numpy array (size 1xN) of argmaxed median predictions i.e. ```[0, 1, 2, 0, 0]```), and
 inter-quartile range (referred to as uncertainty or iqr: numpy array (size 3xN) containing the ensemble uncertainty for each class at each time point).
 After manipulating predictions based on some rule, return it for processing by the next function in the heuristic function list.
+The heuristic function list is applied start-to-end on the predictions, so ordering matter.
 Templates showing basic thresholding of predictions based on uncertainties are included.
 Pull requests welcome!
-Since it can be computationally intensive to re-predict all of the data with infer.py and then apply new heuristics to the prediction, interactive_plot.py also supports manipulating predictions with the heuristics in heuristics.py (if you're not tired of hearing the word "heuristic" I'm impressed).
+Since it can be computationally intensive to re-run the prediction pipeline with infer.py, interactive_plot.py also supports manipulating predictions with the heuristics in heuristics.py (if you're not tired of hearing the word "heuristic" I'm impressed).
 This will run your custom heuristics on the data produced by infer.py with the --debug flag but won't save the results anywhere, since it's for on-the-fly iteration and debugging.
 To actually save the results with new heuristics re-run infer.py with ```--output_csv_path``` set.

-# How it works

-# Known failure cases